ObviousEcho/portfolio-project/README.md

 One of the challenges I encountered while building this project, was simply the design in general.
 While I was provided with an image template to possibly build off of, I chose to utilize my own design.
 I did this to gain perspective of designing a web page from scratch.
 The creativity behind web design is a whole other component to web design.
 This was eye opening for me.

-My deployed portfolio page can be viewed [HERE](https://obviousecho.github.io/portfolio-project/).
+My deployed portfolio page can be viewed[HERE](https://obviousecho.github.io/portfolio-project/).

 Thanks for reading!